Rigidity of GAP elements in contact

 In both cases, I applied a 90deg rotation to the bottom of the handle.
 On the left, you see a normal “static response”.
 Rod simply rotates, no stress, no strain… nothing.
 Just deformation.
 However, on the right, I applied the same rotation in a relatively short time.
 Handle starts to rotate before the tip even “realizes” there is a movement to be made.
 Then the “tip” tries to catch up and everything moves funny.

-Notice that the movement still last after the rotation is applied.
+Notice that the movement still lasts after the rotation is applied.
 It would die off due to damping eventually.

-This is a typical dynamic analysis where the speed on which the load is applied actually plays a role.
+This is a typical dynamic analysis where the speed at which the load is applied actually plays a role.
 The static design does not take such inertia effects into account!
 You need a dynamic analysis for that!

 If you have something that oscillates at a certain frequency you most likely have vibrations in your system.
 In general, you can calculate such a system with forced response analysis.
 In short, it will tell you how your structure will react to excitation with such frequency.
 The risk here is that if this frequency is close to the natural frequency of the structure resonance will happen and amplitude can reach infinity (if there is no damping of course).

 Forced response analysis is a bit more complex than a more popular approach in such cases that is modal analysis.
 In fact, modal analysis is so popular that your FEA package might actually call it “dynamic analysis”.

 Modal analysis is relatively simple.
 It does not analyze how your structure behaves under any given excitation.
 Instead, it tells you what are the natural frequencies of your structure.
 Then, when you know the excitation frequency you can check yourself if the resonance is a real issue.

-This is how first few natural frequencies look like for the fishing rod from a previous example.
+This is how the first few natural frequencies look like for the fishing rod from a previous example.
 Of course in the outcomes, you also get frequency in Hz!